OranWeb/TCEssentials/content/en/docs/prologue/basic-elements.md

 ### Mail Events & Awards

 Torn is a social game, while there's a chat system there's also a mail system you can use to mail other people.
-Chats are in their current form is kind of unreliable filled with some bugs so mail is a solid alternative if you do not want the person to miss your message.
+Chats in their current form are kind of unreliable filled with some bugs so mail is a solid alternative if you do not want the person to miss your message.
 Factions also send newsletters (they may contain updates or instructions) via mail.

-Events display everything that happens to you in chronological order, there is a max limit of 2500 events after which they are automatically deleted (so use the save option to save anything important)
+Events display everything that happens to you in chronological order, there used to be a 2,500 limit on events but now they are just saved forever.

 The awards button take you to the awards page that display Honorbars, Medals and Merits allocation. play around with different honorbars choose the one you like, other players can see the equipped honorbar only, while Medals are public information